Sunrise Sunset Calculator

 By default, the calculator shows you results, taking into account atmospheric refraction.
 To see the uncorrected results, activate the

 Example: Using the sunrise sunset calculator

 When are sunrise and sunset today, given the date is 15th March?
-Also, find out how many hours of daylight there is on that date?
-Take location as 45 °N.
+Also, find out how many hours of daylight we will have on this date.
+Take location as , .

 To know what time is sunrise and sunset today:

 - Pick the date for today as

 - Enter the latitude as and select the northern hemisphere.

 - Enter the longitude as and select the western hemisphere.

 - The approximate times of sunrise and sunset are:

 - Calculate the mean anomaly in both cases: